cs244-team/sidekick/README.md

 ## Mininet

-Run the command below to start the emulation in Mininet
+Run the command below to start the emulation in Mininet:

 ```bash
 sudo python3 evaluation/emulation.py
 ```

-The parameters of the Mininet topology can be set within the `emulation.py` file for further experimentation
+The parameters of the Mininet topology can be set within the `emulation.py` file for further experimentation.

 ## Sidekick